-SNMP get Operation Alerts FocalPoint can receive SNMP Get requests from an SNMP manager to read the Precise manager in case an alert state is raised or resolved.
+- SNMP get Operation.
+Alerts FocalPoint can receive SNMP Get requests from an SNMP manager to read the Precise Alerts database accordingly. - SNMP trap operation.
+When Alerts SNMP server is enabled for actions, Alerts sends SNMP traps to your SNMP manager in case an alert state is raised or resolved.